St. Simons Island. Photo by Mark Durant, @iammarkdurant

 Guide to St. Simons Island

-Originally inhabited by the Creek tribes, it was at different times "discovered" by the Spanish, French and English.
+Originally inhabited by the Creek tribes, St. Simons Island was at different times "discovered" by the Spanish, French and English.
 The Georgia colony was established by King George and led to the creation of rice and cotton plantations.
 The African slaves that were brought over to work them developed their own unique culture, the Gullah community, which is still present today.
-There are reminders of the island’s history, including a colonial fort and antebellum plantations.
+There are reminders of the island's history, including a colonial fort and antebellum plantations.
 Visitors can play 99 holes of golf, relax on beaches and ride miles of bike trails.

 Things to Do